 The dashboard includes the following metrics, with version update annotations in each chart:

-Note that data in these charts can be difficult to parse for experiences with low user counts.
-Your experience needs around 100 daily active users or 10 concurrent users to see server and client charts clearly.
+Data in these charts can be difficult to parse for experiences with low user counts, so your experience needs around 100 daily active users or 10 concurrent users to see server and client charts clearly.
 Consider troubleshooting for performance issues when seeing the following chart behaviors over a short period of time:

 - Drop of concurrent users or session time.

 - Decrease of server frame rate.

 - Spike of server memory usage.

 You can use the following filters at the top of the page to help you identify potential performance issues:

 |View metrics for last hour, last day, last 7 days, or last 30 days.
 If you select last hour, the charts auto-update every minute.
 Otherwise, you can get up to the minute data by refreshing the page.